1. How will you communicate with us?

-It is the expectation of all students in Years 3 to 12 to commit to our Student Technology Guidelines and Agreement.
+It is the expectation of all Secondary students to commit to our Student Technology Guidelines and Agreement.
 Students will be requested each year to commit to this agreement and confirm their understanding of these important guidelines.
-Please complete and return the agreement, along with all other relevant Orientation Forms, to our Enrolments Office via firstname.lastname@example.org.
+Please complete and return the agreement, along with all other relevant Orientation Forms, to our Enrolments Office via email@example.com.

-6. How do I organise my child’s uniforms?
+4. How do I organise my daughter’s uniforms?

-We recommend scheduling an appointment with the College Shop, located underneath our Assembly Hall, for a uniform fitting throughout Term 4.
-The College Shop will also be open the week before school commences next year for any last-minute requirements or growth spurts!
+We recommend scheduling a uniform fitting with our College Shop, located underneath our Assembly Hall.
+Our College Shop will be open the week before school commences next year for appointments and last-minute requirements.
 Please refer to the opening hours below.

 We have developed a Uniform Lookbook to help guide parents and students on how we wish all uniforms to be worn (Summer, Winter, HPE, Co-Curriculum, Representative).
 It is also a good reference point for the placement of school and house badges.

 Our College has a long association with Athlete’s Foot, who have created a Shoe Guide for school shoes and sneakers that meet our uniform requirements.
 Athlete’s Foot donates $5 to the College for every shoe purchased from their Chermside or North Lakes stores.

 College Shop Opening Hours